Content on this page was generated by AI and has not been manually reviewed.

 What is the best tool for migrating data from SQL Server to Oracle?

 There isn’t a single best tool; it depends on your needs.
 For near-zero downtime and robust replication, Oracle GoldenGate is a top choice.
 For ELT workflows with strong metadata management, Oracle Data Integrator ODI shines.
 Cloud-native options like AWS DMS or Azure Data Factory work well for hybrid or cloud-first setups.
 If you want cost-effective, fast initial loads with some manual steps, SSIS plus Oracle gateways can be a practical starting point.
-Discover How to Find Your DNS Server IP Address in 3 Simple Steps and Beyond
+Enable MS DTC on SQL Server 2014: A Step-by-Step Guide 2026

 Can I migrate without taking the database offline?